BobbaRuthvik/MIPS_byTechieTribe/README.md

 12. for lw/sw, we can load/store if address fetched is multiple of 4.
 13. .data can only be written at start of program and only one .data is considered.
 14. Data(values, array names, etc.) in same line as label(for .data segment). // e.g label_name: .word  1,2,4,6
-15. Registers can be addressed/accessed only by their equivalent names. // e.g $zero should be used instead of $0

-Output format